Sign in

 Differential pressure flow meters calculate flow by measuring pressure drop over an obstruction inserted in the flow path.
 Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tubes.

 The orifice plate is a differential pressure meter frequently used for natural gas measurement.
 It measures volumetric flow, not mass flow.
-This meter&#;s limitations include reduced low flow sensitivity, limited turndown, and a pressure drop, impacting operating costs.
-Additionally, it requires temperature and pressure correction to achieve mass flow since it&#;s a volumetric flow meter.
+This meter’s limitations include reduced low flow sensitivity, limited turndown, and a pressure drop that impacts operating costs.
+Additionally, it requires temperature and pressure correction to achieve mass flow since it's a volumetric flow meter.

 An averaging pitot tube is a differential-pressure flow measurement device commonly used for combustion air measurement.
 The device has limitations with measuring gas flow, especially low-flow sensitivity and turndown.
-The measure is contingent upon achieving velocity pressure, and if the current is too low, the user may not obtain adequate signals.
+The measure depends upon achieving velocity pressure, and if the flow is too low, the user may not obtain adequate signals.

 Need help?
 Message us here.